 The Source tracks state activities impacting healthcare price and competition in both legislation and litigation in a searchable database to help stakeholders at the state level understand their legal and regulatory environment as they make efforts to improve access, quality, and efficiency, and reduce costs in healthcare.
 We currently cover bills from 2017-2019 and key statutes from each state.
 Search the database for specific bills, statutes or cases by using keyword, key issue category, and/or jurisdiction.

 *Note: 2019 legislative session updates are currently in progress.
 Check back weekly for updates.

-2016-2018 BUDGETVirginia’s biennial budget is enacted into law in even-numbered years, and amendments to it are enacted in odd-numbered years.
-Virginia enacted its 2016-2018 Biennial Budget during the regular legislative session in 2016.
-To view Virginia’s Office of Health and Human Resources 2016-2018 Biennial Budget, click here (See executive amendments to the budget here).
+2018-2020 BUDGETVirginia’s biennial budget is enacted into law in even-numbered years, and amendments to it are enacted in odd-numbered years.
+Virginia enacted its 2018-2020 Biennial Budget during the regular legislative session in 2018.
+To view Virginia’s Office of Health and Human Resources 2018-2020 Biennial Budget, click here (See executive amendments to the budget here).

 REGULATION & ENFORCEMENT

 - On March 21, 2014, The Virginia Attorney General, Mark R. Herring, filed an amicus brief on behalf of the Commonwealth in support of the federal government in the case of King v.
 Sebelius.
 Plaintiffs alleged that the premium assistance tax credits are only available to purchasers on state-operated exchange, not federally-operated exchanges.
 The Fourth Circuit Court of Appeals ultimately affirmed the lower court’s decision in King v.
 Burrell that purchasers on federally-operated exchanges are eligible for financial assistance.